-Values are deep seated beliefs that motivates people and determine people’s compatibility with each others; abilities are ways of thinking and behaving (faster learners, big picture types etc.); skills are learned tools -the easiest to chance-.
+Values are deep-seated beliefs that motivate people and determine people’s compatibility with each other; abilities are ways of thinking and behaving (faster learners, big picture types etc.); skills are learned tools -the easiest to chance-.

 Since most people don’t change much, especially in the short term, it’s best to assume their values and abilities won’t change at all.

 Once you know who you’re looking for, make your hiring systematic and scientific.

 8.2: Different Personalities Make For Different Jobs

 Ray Dalio is a big proponent of personality assessments, which he says are often more reliable than interviews.

 He also has a top suggestion on how to use the human tendency of people to pick people who are like themselves: if you are looking for a visionary, have other visionaries interview the candidate as their positive opinion will give you a stronger clue.